r13i/ecg-classify/README.md

 # ecg-classify
 Classifying Heartbeat Arrhythmia using novel features (AR coefficients + RR distance).

-[Work in Progress]
+Full explanation available in [this notebook](./ecg_prototyping.ipynb) (You can explore it on your browser!).

 ### Introduction
 In this project, I implement a heartbeat arrhythmia classification algorithm to separate normal heartbeats (N) from Ventricular Ectopic Beats (VEB).
 This work is based on the paper _"Heartbeats classification using QRS and T waves autoregressive features and RR interval features", Adnane M, Belouchrani A._ (see references).